madalynlmillen/MadalynMillenCapstone/README.md

 All .jpg files were either taken by me or taken by running the code in BlobDetection.py.
 These photos are of example workspaces with a few different layouts of obstacles to test the blob detection code.

 Downloading Instructions:
-In order to use this project to it’s full function, there are a few things that need to be imported.
+In order to use this project to it’s full function, a camera needs to be connected to the workstation and there are a few things that need to be imported.
 That list includes:
 ROS
 Cv2/OpenCV
 Matplotlib